 Not only is the chipotle butter lovely to use on the potatoes, but it is wonderful to replace butter in burgers, sandwiches and on toast.
 Add a poached egg to your buttered toast and you will be winning at breakfast for sure.

 Cutting fine slits into the potatoes is the trickiest part as one has a tendency to want to slice right through.
-Cut 3/4 of the way through the potato ensuring that the base remains in tact.
+Cut 3/4 of the way through the potato ensuring that the base remains intact.
+You can place a chopstick on either side of the potato and this prevents you from slicing all the way through.
 Melt the chipotle butter and brush the cut potatoes generously and season well with sea salt and black pepper.

 Recipe for chipotle in adobo sauce from Abigail Donnelly – Food editor of Taste Magazine

 *An Add-in later: I have made this a second time and used 10 x chipotle chillies as I found 12 too hot.
 I also increased the tomato puree to 2 cups.
 I just cooked it for a little longer to thicken and it came out just as nicely with a little more sauce.

 - 1 tsp ground cumin